advaithca/vehicle-price-prediction/README.md

-# vevhicle price prediction
+# vehicle price prediction
- An ML project, predicts prices of vehicles using Linear Regression on a dataset
+ An ML project, predicts prices of vehicles using Polynomial Regression on a dataset (Predictor)[bit.ly/3tEFWsF]